RRReol1999/sketch_to_drawing/README.md

 1. Modify the model to enable no style image input in the test process<br>
 2. Continue to modify the loss function of style part for stylized images to expand attention to line detail<br>
 3. To achieve that it is not completely based on the original lines.<br>

+### update 2024/4/25
+1. A random seed is added to the transform(segmentation) processing so that the image segmentation is always performed at the corresponding position.
+2. A deeper vgg network (relu 5-1 to relu 5-3) was used for the experiments.
+(The intention is to make feature recognition more detail orientated, the exact effect of this is to be determined)